Pickra/copy-code-block/README.md

 import anHtmlFile from './anHtmlFile.html';
 copyCodeBlock(anHtmlFile, { lang: 'html' });
 ```
+You can choose colors for specific code segments; look at [the rust example](./src/examples/Simple.stories.js#L52) for an idea of how to do this.

 ## Dev
 **Requirements:** `node` 6.0.0 or higher, `npm` 3.8.6 or higher